antsmc2/webrtc_app/README.md

 ##Testing
 Unit tests are all in tests folder

-To run unit tests using below commands:
+Run the unittest from project folder using below commands:

 >python -m tornado.testing discover tests/